 - both parents must be in work, as defined below, and for single parent families, the sole parent must be in work

-- for the purpose of this scheme, ‘in work’ is defined as being in employment (including self-employed) and earning more than the equivalent of the minimum wage for working 16hours a week.
-As an example, the current minimum wage is £7.50 per hour for over 25s, so the minimum weekly income to be eligible would be would be £7.50 x 16 = £120.00
+- for the purpose of this scheme, ‘in work’ is defined as being in employment (including self-employed) and earning more than the equivalent of the minimum wage for working 16 hours a week (approximately £125)

 - one parent must be ‘in work’ if the other receives disability benefit or benefits related to caring responsibilities